vhblasco/package_service/README.md

 # Product Service

-Product service is a project develop as probe of concept to test Spring Boot to build a RESTful WebService.
+Product service is a project develop as proof of concept to test Spring Boot to build a RESTful WebService.
+This project also consumes remote services.

 ## How to execute
 ```sh